Background

 Social media posts

-Download these images to use in your social media posts and make sure you tag us at @cancervic
+Download these images to use in your social media posts and make sure you tag us at @cancervic.

 - Option 1: Has your child missed out on their HPV vaccine?
 Australians aged 12 to 25 can catch up for free through their doctor, local council immunisation service or some pharmacies.
-Find out more on the @cancervic website: hpvvaccine.org.au
+Find out more on the @cancervic website: hpvvaccine.org.au/catchup

 - Option 2: The HPV vaccine is safe, effective and protects against cervical cancer, other HPV-related cancers and genital warts.
 If your child missed getting their HPV vaccine in school, it’s important they catch up as soon as possible.
 Book in to catch up for free through your doctor, local council or some pharmacies.
-Find out more on the @cancervic website: hpvvaccine.org.au
+Find out more on the @cancervic website: hpvvaccine.org.au/catchup

 Resources